jngo102/hkdl/README.md

 ## **Installation**
 ### Windows
 1. Navigate to the [Releases](https://github.com/jngo102/hkdl/releases) page.
 2. Download the latest release for your platform.
-This will be `hkdl_{version}_x64_en-US.msi`.
+This will be `hkdl.exe`.
-3. Open up the location of the download in your file system and double click on the file that you downloaded.
-4. Follow the steps in the wizard to install hkdl.
-Most steps can be left with their default values.

 ### macOS
 1. Navigate to the [Releases](https://github.com/jngo102/hkdl/releases) page.
 2. Download the latest release for your platform.
-This will be `hkdl_{version}_x64.dmg`.
+This will be `hkdl-macos-latest`.
-3. Open up the location of the download in your file system and double click on the file that you downloaded.
-4. Follow the steps in the wizard to install hkdl.

 ### Linux
 1. Navigate to the [Releases](https://github.com/jngo102/hkdl/releases) page.
 2. The file that you will download varies depending on which package manager you use.
 Refer to your distribution's manual for information on how to install packages for your system.
-For Ubuntu and Debian distributions, this is `hkdl_{version}_amd64.deb`.
+For Ubuntu and Debian distributions, this is `hkdl-ubuntu-latest`.
-3. Open up the location of the download in your file system.
-4. Using your package manager, install the package that you downloaded.

 ## **Building from Source**
 1. Clone this repository: `git clone https://github.com/jngo102/hkdl.git`